DiosStrike/CEE-12770-Team5/README.md

 ### Audio Preprocessing and Feature Extraction

 The input audio is first loaded as a mono waveform and resampled to 16 kHz.
-This standardizes the input format and reduces unnecessary bandwidth while preserving the dominant frequency content relevant to motor anomaly detection.
+This standardizes the input format and reduces unnecessary bandwidth while preserving the dominant frequency content relevant to fan anomaly detection.

 Short-Time Fourier Transform (STFT) is then applied using: